Files

 We now need to define the relationship between the two sets of features, and we do this by creating origin and destination ID numbers.
 First, let’s create the origin ID.
 Add an AttributeRenamer to the canvas and connect it to the Counter coming from the GML reader feature types.
 In the Parameters, set the Input Attribute to geodb_oid and the Output Attribute to geodb_rel_origin_oid, and click OK.

-Now duplicate the AttributeRenamer we just made, and connect it to the Counter_2, which is coming from the PATH reader feature type.
-In the parameters, change origin to destination, so that the Output Attribute is geodb_rel_destination_oid, then click OK.
+Now duplicate the AttributeRenamer we just made and connect it to the Counter_2, which comes from the PATH reader feature type.
+In the parameters, change origin to destination so that the Output Attribute is geodb_rel_destination_oid, then click OK.

 6. Build Relationship Information